maniacs-oss/snackis/snabel.md

 ```

 ### Functions
-Snabel derives much of its type-checking powers from functions.
-Each named function represents a set of implementations.
-Each implementation is required to declare its parameter- and result types.
-Functions are pure by default, which means that Snabel will run them at will during compilation; set ```imp.pure = false;``` to prevent this from happening.
-Implementations are matched in reverse declared order when resolving function calls, which allows overriding existing functionality at any point.
+Snabel derives most of its type-checking powers from functions.
+Each named function represents a set of implementations, and each implementation is required to declare its parameter- and result types.
+Implementations are matched in reverse declared order when resolving function calls, to allow overriding existing functionality at any point.

 Adding functions from C++ is as easy as this: